 - psychological effects of not knowing your father

 - effects of not knowing your father

 - effects of not knowing your biological father

-- coping with not knowing your biologicy father
+- how does not knowing your father affect you

 - what is the psychological impact of a child not knowing who their father is?

 - the effects of not knowing bioilogial parents

 - effects of not knowing biological father